burjorjee/royal-roads/Readme.md

-A royal road function in support of the [generative fixation](http://www.cs.brandeis.edu/~kekib/dissertation.html) theory of adaptation and the [hypomixability](http://s3.amazonaws.com/burjorjee/.../efficient_hypomixability_elimination.pdf) theory of sex.
+Experiments with a new royal road function (Contingent Parities) that support the [Generative Fixation](http://www.cs.brandeis.edu/~kekib/dissertation.html) theory of adaptation and the [Hypomixability](http://s3.amazonaws.com/burjorjee/.../efficient_hypomixability_elimination.pdf) theory of sex.

-The royal road function is presented and the behavior of recombinative evolution and simulated annealing is compared in a companion blog post: [When will recombinative evolution outperform local search](http://evorithmics.org)

-#### To run simulated annealing:
+A companion blog post ([When will recombinative evolution outperform local search](http://evorithmics.org)) introduces the Contingent Parities Function and compares the behavior of recombinative evolution and simulated annealing.

+Simulated annealing and a genetic algorithm can be run on a contingent parities function as follows:

+#### Simulated Annealing:

 ```python
 import royalroads as rr
 rr.simulatedAnnealing(rngSeed=1)
 ```

-#### To run a genetic algorithm:
+#### Genetic Algorithm:

 ```python
 import royalroads as rr